COVID-19: Community Updates and Resources

-Government Law Center at Albany Law School, is taking a critical look at a legislative practice that restricts states' decision-making potential in his new article,
+Government Law Center at Albany Law School, is taking a critical look at a legislative practice that restricts states' decision-making potential in her new article,

 "Federalism and the Right to Decide Who Decides," in the